ISO 14001:2026 Clause 8

 What auditors typically look for in Clause 8

-Auditors look for evidence that operational controls and emergency arrangements are planned, implemented and maintained.
+Auditors look for evidence that operational controls and emergency arrangements are planned, implemented, maintained and effective.

 Evidence may include: